-Jack Bruce is not the stuff that harmonica heroes are made of, but his playing on "Train Time" from the Wheels of Fire album live sides was a big motivator for me to pick up the harmonica.
+Jack Bruce is not the stuff that harmonica heroes are made of, but playing on "Train Time" from the Wheels of Fire album live sides was a big motivator for me to pick up the harmonica.
 That, along with seeing the original Butterfield Blues Band in a no age limit Detroit folk club called the Chessmate in the same period, the late Sixties.
-Bruce, while lacking chops as we currently define them, had tone, energy, drive, and soul.
-What he was doing with the harmonica was a mystery to me then, a mystery I had to solve.
+While lacking chops as we currently define them, Bruce had tone, energy, drive, and soul.
+What he was doing with the harmonica was a mystery to me then.
+I had to solve it.
 I am still playing harmonica 46 years later.
-I am still trying to solve that mystery
+I am still trying to solve that mystery.

 This is a world away from jazz musicians who, as they get older, generally remained determined to play near the top of their game, that each performance of something from their repertoire was a unique and original artistic experience.
 This marks the difference between genuine improvisation and merely competent riffing.

 Ginger Baker’s lugubrious drum solo, “Toad” by name, was the only percussion piece that I could fall asleep to; it wasn’t unlike getting used to the screaming and the crashing dishes in the apartment next door and falling asleep.
 That’s sad.
-The principle thing he did for me was to motivate me to discover the glories of other drummers, jazz drummers mainly.
+The principal thing he did for me was to motivate me to discover other drummers' glories, mainly jazz drummers.
 Jack DeJohnette, Tony Williams, Buddy Rich, Billy Cobham, Roy Haynes, Elvin Jones.
-Jones and Baker had a drum battle decades ago in New York City, with Baker and his ramped up drum set and Jones himself, the master behind the fury and pulse of John Coltrane’s finest improvisational extravaganzas, setting up a small kit.
+Jones and Baker had a drum battle decades ago in New York City, with Baker and his ramped-up drum set and Jones himself, the master behind the fury and pulse of John Coltrane’s finest improvisational extravaganzas, setting up a small kit.
 From what I read in Rolling Stone, Jones gave Baker several lessons in drumming that evening, proving that is not how many dream heads and cymbals you have, but what you do with them.